Clinical Studies Experience:

 General Disorders and Administration Site Conditions:

-Abnormal liver function test, blood creatinine increase.
+Abnormal liver function test, increased blood creatinine.